stonefarmer9/grids/README.md

   - Basically replicating the CSS grid docs example.
   - Continued use of the shorthand notation of column/row
   - Changed to 6 boxes for challenge description as is a better fit for the actual challenge.
+  - Column lengths are: 150px, 300px, 150px
+  - Rows standard at 50px